Franktang2/pandas-challenge/README.md

 ## Background

-For this project, it was analized the data of a mobile fantasy game.
+For this project, it was analyzed the data of a mobile fantasy game..